Top 3 Information Security Programs in Pennsylvania

 Pennsylvania State University leads our rankings with its comprehensive cybersecurity program and strong industry connections.
 As an NSA/DHS designated Center of Academic Excellence, Penn State provides students with enhanced federal job opportunities and access to cutting-edge research.
 The program's 85% graduation rate and $82,500 average starting salary reflect strong academic support and employer demand for graduates.

 Drexel University ranks second primarily due to its mandatory co-op program, which provides students with 18 months of paid work experience before graduation.
-This practical experience translates to higher starting salaries averaging $89,200 and a 98% job placement rate in cybersecurity roles.
+This practical experience translates to higher and a in cybersecurity roles.
 Drexel's location in Philadelphia provides access to major financial services and healthcare organizations with significant cybersecurity needs.

 Carnegie Mellon University, while ranking third overall due to cost considerations, offers arguably the most prestigious cybersecurity education in Pennsylvania.
 Home to the renowned CyLab research institute, CMU attracts elite employers and offers unparalleled research opportunities.
 Graduates command the highest starting salaries in the state at $95,600 on average, reflecting the program's elite reputation and rigorous curriculum.